 Discards for pelagic species in the Baltic Sea are very low, as both sprat and herring are target species (Figure 7) and other bycatch (e.g. of sticklebacks) is also landed.
 The discard rates are minor for static coastal gears and even lower for pelagic trawls.
-A rise in benthic discard rates in 2014 is due to the inclusion of flounder stocks in the evaluation, which significantly increased the number of stocks assessed for discards (from 4 to 7 stocks).
-Demersal discards show a nominal overall decrease in 2015 because the of obligation to land all commercial catches of cod, salmon, herring, and sprat in the Baltic Sea that came into force in 2015.
-Release rates for species targeted by recreational fisheries are available for most target species and are high but vary between years and countries.
-Post-release mortality estimates are available for some species but further studies are needed.
+A rise in benthic discard rates in 2014 is due to the inclusion of flounder stocks in the evaluation, which significantly increased the number of stocks assessed for discards (from four to seven stocks).
+Demersal discards show a nominal overall decrease in 2015 because of the obligation to land all commercial catches of cod, salmon, herring, and sprat in the Baltic Sea that came into force in 2015.
+Release rates for species targeted by recreational fisheries are available for most target species and are high, but vary between years and countries.
+Post-release mortality estimates are available only for some species; further studies are needed.

-Figure 7 Left panel (a): Discard rates in 2013-2017 by fish category, shown as percentages (%) of the total annual catch in that category.
-Right panel (b): Landings (green) and discards (orange) in 2017 by fish category (in thousand tonnes).
+Figure 7Left panel (a): Discard rates in 2014-2018 by fish category, shown as percentages (%) of the total annual catch in that category.
+Right panel (b): Landings (green) and discards (orange) in 2018 by fish category (in thousand tonnes).